johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Findings ###

-The application of qualitative data analysis methods, to the collected data, revealed a number of significant findings or themes, relating to discipleship, in general, and my discipleship training resource, in particular.
+The application of qualitative data analysis methods, to my collected data, revealed a number of significant findings or themes.

 1. Participants identified strongly with the concept of discipleship and a need to freshly embrace *holistic, disciple-forming practices*.[^cf2]

-- Participants firmly and lucidly validated the theological content of my training resource as *appropriate to Burkinabé contexts*, highlighting its biblical content, practical focus and cultural sensitivity.
+- Participants consistently validated the theological content of my prototype training resource as *appropriate to Burkinabé contexts*, highlighting its biblical content, practical focus and cultural sensitivity.

 - Participants identified that contextually-appropriate teaching needed to incorporate: consistent use of graphical and analogical illustration; adequate time for reflection; discussion-based learning modes.